bwaldvogel/mongocachestat/README.md

 ---------------------

-Potential "Heisenberg effects" (i.e. changing the cache state by measuring with this tool) are tried to minimized by using `madvise(…, …, MADV_RANDOM)`.
+Potential "Heisenberg effects" (i.e. changing the cache state by measuring with this tool) are tried to be minimized by using `madvise(…, …, MADV_RANDOM)`.
 It turns off Linux kernel read-ahead and read-behind.
 We call it Heisenberg compensator in analogy to a famous science fiction series.